flowscripter/plugin-api/README.md

 This project provides a Plugin API for the Flowscripter system.

 #### Plugins and Extensions
-The Plugin API is based on extensions to the interfaces provided in the [@flowscripter/esm-dynamic-plugins](https://github.com/flowscripter/esm-dynamic-plugins) and [@flowscripter/cli-framework](https://github.com/flowscripter/cli-framework) projects.
+Plugins are based on extensions to the interfaces provided in the [@flowscripter/esm-dynamic-plugins](https://github.com/flowscripter/esm-dynamic-plugins) and [@flowscripter/cli-framework](https://github.com/flowscripter/cli-framework) projects.